 You will get an mRNA vaccine for any booster or additional doses.
-If you cannot get or do not want an mRNA vaccine, you can get the AstraZeneca/COVISHIELD vaccine if you are age 18 years or older.
+If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine or the AstraZeneca/COVISHIELD vaccine if you are age 18 years or older.

-The mRNA vaccines are licensed for booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
+The mRNA vaccines are licensed for first booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
 In other cases, the vaccine is not licensed for more than 2 doses.
 But vaccine experts support this in certain situations.
 This is called "off-label use."